ndevenish/gflabel/README.md

 The full command parameter usage (as generate by `gflabel --help`):

 ```
-usage: gflabel [-h] [--base {pred,plain,none,webb,predbox}] [--vscode] [-w WIDTH]
-               [--height HEIGHT] [--depth DEPTH_MM] [--no-overheight] [-d DIVISIONS]
+usage: gflabel [-h] [--vscode] [-w WIDTH] [--height HEIGHT] [--depth DEPTH_MM] [--no-overheight] [-d DIVISIONS] [--font FONT]
-               [--font FONT]
-               [--font-size-maximum FONT_SIZE_MAXIMUM | --font-size FONT_SIZE]
+               [--font-size-maximum FONT_SIZE_MAXIMUM | --font-size FONT_SIZE] [--font-style {regular,bold,italic}] [--font-path FONT_PATH]
-               [--font-style {regular,bold,italic}] [--margin MARGIN]
-               [-o [OUTPUT ...]] [--style {embossed,debossed,embedded}]
-               [--list-fragments] [--list-symbols] [--label-gap LABEL_GAP]
+               [--margin MARGIN] [-o OUTPUT] [--style {embossed,debossed,embedded}] [--list-fragments] [--list-symbols] [--label-gap LABEL_GAP]
-               [--column-gap COLUMN_GAP] [-v]
+               [--column-gap COLUMN_GAP] [-v] [--version VERSION]
-               LABEL [LABEL ...]
+               BASE LABEL [LABEL ...]

 Generate gridfinity bin labels

 positional arguments:
+  BASE                  Label base to generate onto (pred, plain, none, cullenect, predbox).
   LABEL

 options:
   -h, --help            show this help message and exit
-  --base {pred,plain,none,webb,predbox}
-                        Label base to generate onto.
-[Default: pred]
   --vscode              Run in vscode_ocp mode, and show the label afterwards.
   -w WIDTH, --width WIDTH
                         Label width.
-If using a gridfinity standard base, then this is
-                        width in U. Otherwise, width in mm.
+If using a gridfinity standard base, then this is width in U. Otherwise, width in mm.
   --height HEIGHT       Label height, in mm.
 Ignored for standardised label bases.
   --depth DEPTH_MM      How high (or deep) the label extrusion is.
   --no-overheight       Disable the 'Overheight' system.
-This allows some symbols to
-                        oversize, meaning that the rest of the line will first shrink
+This allows some symbols to oversize, meaning that the rest of the line will first shrink
                         before they are shrunk.
   -d DIVISIONS, --divisions DIVISIONS
                         How many areas to divide a single label into.
-If more labels
-                        that this are requested, multiple labels will be generated.
+If more labels that this are requested, multiple labels will be generated.
                         Default: 1.
-  --font FONT           The font to use for rendering.
-[Default: Futura]
+  --font FONT           The name of the system font to use for rendering.
+If unspecified, a bundled version of Open Sans will be used.
+Set GFLABEL_FONT
+                        in your environment to change the default.
   --font-size-maximum FONT_SIZE_MAXIMUM
                         Specify a maximum font size (in mm) to use for rendering.
-The
-                        text may end up smaller than this if it needs to fit in the
+The text may end up smaller than this if it needs to fit in the area.
-                        area.
   --font-size FONT_SIZE
                         The font size (in mm) to use for rendering.
-If unset, then the
-                        font will use as much vertical space as needed (that also fits
+If unset, then the font will use as much vertical space as needed (that also fits
                         within the horizontal area).
   --font-style {regular,bold,italic}
                         The font style use for rendering.
 [Default: regular]
+  --font-path FONT_PATH
+                        Path to font file, if not using a system-level font.
   --margin MARGIN       The margin area (in mm) to leave around the label contents.
 Default is per-base.
-  -o [OUTPUT ...], --output [OUTPUT ...]
+  -o OUTPUT, --output OUTPUT
                         Output filename(s).
-[Default: ['label.step']]
+[Default: []]
   --style {embossed,debossed,embedded}
                         How the label contents are formed.
   --list-fragments      List all available fragments.